OI-wiki/i18n/docs/basic/stl-sort.md

 Principle:

-The principle of implementing `partial_sort` is: perform the `make_heap()` operation on the elements from the interval of $[first, middle)$ in the original sequence to construct a max heap, and then take each element in $[middle, last)$ to compare with the $first$ - the element in $first$ is the maximum value in the heap.
-If it is less than the maximum value, the element positions are swapped, and the elements in $[first, middle)$ are adjusted to maintain the max heap.
+The principle of implementing `partial_sort` is to perform the `make_heap()` operation on the elements in the interval $[first, middle)$ in the original sequence to construct a max heap, and then take each element in $[middle, last)$ to compare with the $first$ — the maximum value in the heap.
+If it is less than the maximum value, the two elements are swapped, and the elements in $[first, middle)$ are adjusted to maintain the max heap.
 After the comparison, the elements in $[first, middle)$ are sorted by `sort_heap()` in ascending order.
-Please note that heap order and ascending order are different.
+Please note that heap order is different ascending order.

 ## Define operator

 For both built-in types (such as `int`) and user-defined structures, you can define the **less than operator** when calling the STL sorting function.
-You can pass a comparison operator function (usually the last item) when calling the function, or directly override the default operator of this type.
+You can pass a comparison operator function (usually the last parameter) when calling the function, or directly override the default operator of this type.
 See [cppreference](https://en.cppreference.com/w/cpp/language/operators).

 Here are a few examples: